felixakiragreen/visaviz/README.md

 ## Upcoming

+- generate a grid & use it place all blocks
+	- calculate gridItem size so that it fills the space, doesn't exceed it
+- move the "popup" to next to the hovered tweet (show/hide after brief delay)
+- show (2/5) on threads
 - add sorting/filtering options
-- calculate gridItem size so that it fills the space, doesn't exceed it
-- figure out a popularity value system for tweets (probably configurable, should consult Visa)

 - set Timezone & DateFormat
-- open link in browser
+- make entities (URLs, users, &c) linkable

 ### Metal Frontend

 The whole grid view will need to be rewritten in order to support >10K tweets.
 Going to use Metal for this.

 ### Open ideas
 - filtering based on words
 - TRIGRAPH from → @ollybot: If you can get the rendering fast enough, having a search bar and varying brightness of each box based on how many tri's it shares with the search term would be awesome (as an alternative to varying by popularity)
-- add some neat stats
+- add some neat stats (# tweets, # threads, tweet/thread ratio, most common entities/trigraphs/emojis?)
+- variety of color schemes
-- color setting: nonthreads grey, threads colors
+	- threads colors, nonthreads grey
+	- retweets, quotes, replies
+- something with emojis
+- configurable popularity value system for tweets

 ## Changelog

+**12021·01·17**
+- visual polish grid (remove numbers, clean up strokes)
+- improve tweet preview (add metrics, open in browser link)

 **12021·01·16**
 - add support for threads